muhammad-tamim/JavaScript-notes/README.md

 ## Local Storage and Session Storage

-localStorage is a Web Storage API feature that allows you to store key-value pairs in the browser with no expiration date.
-Data stored in localStorage persists even after the browser is closed.
+local and session storage is a Web Storage API feature that allows you to store up to 10MB (5 + 5) key-value pairs in the browser.

-Note: LocalStorage stores strings only
+They stores strings only.
 So, If you want to store objects, arrays, or any other non-string data types, you need to convert them into strings using JSON.stringify() before storing.

 Similarly, when retrieving the data, use JSON.parse() to convert the string back into its original format.